HKUNLP/hkunlp.github.io/README.md

 # hkunlp.github.io
-Website for HKU NLP group (under construction)
+A new website for HKU NLP group (under construction).
+For now this page will host our blog posts (get more info at this week's group meeting :)